A Journey Based Theory of Change

 - Funding models that support systems change

-The core premise enabling realisation of the desired future revolves around accelerating collective action.
-Energising sufficient collective action will require focused efforts against the following:
+The foundation required to build the desired future involves accelerating collective action.
+Energising sufficient collective action will require focused efforts including the following:

-- Supporting consciousness and cultural shifts: Societies would orient to a different set of values and behaviors that includes peace and justice supported by law, listening as well as talking, power shifts in favor of the traditionally marginalised, moving from hero-oriented to collaborative action and making a spiritual awareness and inner well-being integral to action.
+- Supporting consciousness and cultural shifts: Societies would orient to a different set of values and behaviours.
+These include peace and justice supported by law, listening as well as talking, power shifts in favour of the traditionally marginalised, moving from hero-oriented to collaborative action and making spiritual awareness and inner wellbeing integral to the action.

-- Strengthening political and community engagement: Government at all levels would be supportive of social entrepreneurs and actively be included in in policy and decision-making processes.
+- Strengthening political and community engagement: Government at all levels would be supportive of social entrepreneurs and include them in policy and decision-making processes.

-- Strengthening systems level funding: Changes in funders’ structures, processes and behaviours would support collaboration and systems change approaches.
+- Strengthening systems level funding: Changes in funders’ structures, processes and behaviour would support collaboration and systems change approaches.

-- Fueling collaboration: Catalyst 2030 would play a key role to play in supporting collaboration/ networks/coalitions amongst social entrepreneurs and between social entrepreneur and others.
+- Fueling collaboration: Catalyst 2030 would play a key role in supporting collaboration, networks and coalitions among social entrepreneurs and other stakeholders.

 - Developing and using systems change tools: Success in collective action would be enabled by continued development, training and use of systems change tools.

 This Theory of Change supports Catalyst 2030’s vision, mission, values, strategic approach and core principles.

 Grounding for the Pathway to Evaluation for Catalyst 2030